AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_account.md

 * `awsgov_iam` - (Optional) AWSGov IAM-role based flag.
 Available as of provider version 2.19+.
 * `awsgov_access_key` - (Optional) AWS Access Key.
 Required when creating an account for AWSGov.
 * `awsgov_secret_key` - (Optional) AWS Secret Key.
 Required when creating an account for AWSGov.
 * `awsgov_role_app` - (Optional) AWSGov App role ARN.
-Available when `awsgov_iam` is "true" and when creating an account for AWSChina.
+Available when `awsgov_iam` is "true" and when creating an account for AWSGov.
 If left empty, the ARN will be computed.
 Available as of provider version 2.19+.
-* `awschina_role_ec2` - (Optional) AWSGov EC2 role ARN.
+* `awsgov_role_ec2` - (Optional) AWSGov EC2 role ARN.
 Available when `awsgov_iam` is "true" and when creating an account for AWSGov.
 If left empty, the ARN will be computed.
 Available as of provider version 2.19+.

 ### AWSChina Cloud
 * `awschina_account_number` - (Optional) AWSChina Account number to associate with Aviatrix account.
 Required when creating an account for AWSChina.
 Available as of provider version 2.19+.